Selling Inherited Property with Multiple Owners in St. Louis, Missouri – A Complete Guide

 • Determine Selling As-Is vs. Fixing Up: If heirs prefer a quick sale, selling as-is to a cash buyer may be the best option.

 Kyle Weindel has extensive experience helping families in St. Louis evaluate whether to sell as-is or make strategic repairs before listing.
+Get a free home valuation to understand the property's market value before deciding on repairs.

 Step 4: Choosing the Best Selling Strategy